mheiber/react-tabs-component/readme.md

 # react-tabs-component #

-Provides tabs for React with a very clean API:
+Provides tabs for React with a very clean API.

+This JSX:

 ```js
 var Tabs=require('react-tabs-component');